MerrickMath/MerrickMath-datachallenge/index.md

         <li><a href="https://MerrickMath.github.io/MerrickMath-datachallenge/challenge4.html"> Pokémon Legends (?
 XP)  CLOSED </a> </li>
         <li> <b> R Lieutenant:</b> Complete Intermediate R, and take the in class test (200 XP) </li>
         <li> <a href="https://MerrickMath.github.io/MerrickMath-datachallenge/challenge5.html"> Introducing Simulation (100 XP) </a> </li>
-        <li> <b> Polished Report </b> Using R Markdown, create a polished report of any visualization challenges we have done.
-XP will only rewarded for high quality reports (100 XP) </li>
+        <li> <b> Polished Report (100XP): </b> Using R Markdown, create a polished report of any visualization challenges we have done.
+XP will only rewarded for high quality reports </li>
       </ul>
 </p>